Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 We expect this tool as a stand-alone Unix tool written in C or shell.

 ***Requirements:*** Good C/Shell/HTML5 knowledge would be desirable.

-### Unix utilities

-Projects like [dmenu](http://tools.suckless.org/dmenu) prove that it's possible to bring the Unix philosophy onto the desktop and into the land of graphical applications.
-We believe that there is big potential for doing similar things for other purposes such as managing contacts, bookmarks, browsing files/directories, reading/managing mails, organizing/viewing images/videos and listening to music, all in a very elegant and Unix-like way.
-We believe that such tools should have a GUI but communicate via standard I/O and be very flexible in the combination of their purposes.

-***Requirements:*** Good knowledge of the Unix userland, C and Xlib is essential.

-### Port dwm to different platforms

-Many dwm users who have to use Microsoft Windows regularly have requested a port of dwm to Microsoft Windows.
-There are several tiling window managers, but unfortunately the majority are proprietary software and can't keep up with dwm.

-Similarly we believe that porting dwm to Mac OS X, or onto mobile devices (with certain constraints) might create a new paradigm of future window management concepts in mainstream software.

-There might also be the opportunity to make dwm itself more friendly with well-established desktop environments, to integrate well with Gnome or KDE in order to prove that dynamic and tiled window management should be the default in future window management concepts.

-***Requirements:*** Good knowledge of Xlib and C is desirable.
-Also good knowledge of the specific target platform, such as Cocoa/Quartz on Max OS X or the Win32 API on Windows would be desirable.

-### ddm

-There is no suckless display manager for X11 at the moment, thus a new dynamic display manager (ddm) should be designed and implemented.

-***Requirements:*** Good knowledge of Xlib and C is desirable.

-### stm

-There seems to be a need for a suckless ticket management system, as this is a common task in today's daily activity in business and private time management.
-This task includes the design and implementation of a suckless system that solves the problems of TTS (Trouble Ticket System), ARS (Action Request System) and IRS (Incident Response System) all together.

-***Requirements:*** Good knowledge of web technologies are essential, good knowledge of C is desirable.

-### Lightweight volume manager alternative

-We'd like to see a lightweight and simple alternative to gnome-volume-manager and similar programs.

-There is one such project already available at <http://tools.suckless.org/skvm>.

-***Requirements:*** Good C knowledge and knowledge of DBUS and similar techniques are essential.

 ### Yet another less sucking editor